 - Worm farm made from found materials.
 The Potted worm farm looks great with a plant on top and you can water it whenever you pop over.

 - A non-disposable lunch kit with a thermos or drink bottle, lunch box with separate compartments so no wrap is required, cloth serviettes.
-You can add a few velcro fastners to make a cloth serviette into a durable, washable wrap.
+You can add a few fasteners to make a cloth serviette into a durable, washable wrap

 - Cloth nappies and a pledge to help hang them out.

-- solar recharger for phone – this is great to take on a hike, in case you get lost!
-Also include a flint or even a little survival kit.
+- Solar charger for phone – this is great to take on a hike, in case you get lost!

 - Rechargeable batteries with re-charger.